 IRR can be useful as an initial screening tool, but it does have some limitations and shouldn’t be used in isolation.
-When comparing two or more investment alternatives the IRR can be especially problematic.
+When comparing two or more investment alternatives, the IRR can be especially problematic.
 Let’s review some disadvantages of IRR you should be aware of.

 IRR and timing of cash flows

-The internal rate of return for an investment only measures the return each period on the unrecovered investment balance, which can vary over time.
+The internal rate of return for an investment only measures the return in each period on the unrecovered investment balance, which can vary over time.
 That means the timing of the cash flows can impact the profitability of an investment, but this won’t always be indicated by the IRR.
 Recall the two IRR examples discussed above:

-As a result, the IRR could conflict with other measures of investment performance such as the equity multiple or net present value.
+As a result, the IRR could conflict with other measures of investment performance, such as the equity multiple or net present value.
 This is one reason why the IRR can be useful as an initial screening tool, but shouldn’t be used in isolation.

 IRR ignores the size of the project

 The IRR also does not account for the magnitude of a project.
 That means the project with the highest IRR won’t necessarily be the project with the highest profit.
 For example, consider the following two options.

 - Option 1: Invest 100 at time 0 and get back 200 at time 1.
 This results in a 100% IRR, and a gross profit of 200-100 or 100.